Magical Italy a “Ladies First” Tour

 If you are dreaming about an itinerary that combines the enjoyment of beautiful back roads in the heart of Italy, visits to historical Medieval and Renaissance cities full of history… add in a relaxing time in amazing 4-star hotels with many amenities including a Spa.
 If your answer is yes… then this is a motorcycle tour for you.

-The tour starts and ends in Rome which allows easy planning to extend your visit to this fabulous city should you want to.
+The tour starts and ends in Roma which allows easy planning to extend your visit to this fabulous city should you want to.

 Enrico Grassi, Tour Leader and Founder of Hear the Road has spent many hours discovering the riding routes and the extraordinary hospitality to leave you with a Holiday Adventure you will always remember with a smile.